How ABC Delivers Meaningful Outcomes in ABA Therapy

 • Bracken School Readiness Assessment (BSRA-3): This standardized assessment is one measure of a child’s school readiness that examines their understanding of basic concepts like colors and numbers.
 We use the BSRA-3 throughout treatment as one measure of progress.

 • Skill assessments: At intake and every six months, our Board Certified Behavior Analysts (BCBAs) use special tools to assess a child’s skills.
-These results guide our goal setting and curriculum selection, which can help children build strong foundations in learning, communication, adaptive skills, and social interactions.
+These results guide our goal-setting and curriculum selection, which can help children build strong foundations in learning, communication, adaptive skills, and social interactions.
 Some of the tools we use may include:

 • Verbal Behavior Milestones and Placement Program (VB-MAPP)